-Instead, we find that haplogroup E is found as a side branch of a side branch fairly high in the tree, haplogroup J is found as a side branch of a side branch a bit past the middle of the tree, and haplogroup R is their Y-DNA never became the majority.
+Instead, we find that haplogroup E is found as a side branch of a side branch fairly high in the tree, haplogroup J is found as a side branch of a side branch a bit past the middle of the tree, and haplogroup R is found nearly at the bottom of the tree.
+This makes it impossible to find any way to assign the branches to the three sons of Noah, something which, as we saw above, should be possible, if God's Word is inerrant, and if their Y-DNA never became the majority.
 Such a scenario is quite common, and seems to be what happened when Indo-European spread to western and southern Europe as well, where the principal haplogroups are I and R1b, not R1a, as can be seen on Maps 2 and 3, even though nearly all of Europe now speaks Indo-European languages.

-22 The only valid meaning of the term Aryan is to refer to the speakers of the Indo-Aryan languages, or more broadly the Indo-Iranian languages, who historically used the term to refer to themselves.
+20 The only valid meaning of the term Aryan is to refer to the speakers of the Indo-Aryan languages, or more broadly the Indo-Iranian languages, who historically used the term to refer to themselves.
 These people speak Indo-European languages, and many of them probably do descend from Japheth, but the term never referred to the Indo-European-speaking peoples as a whole, much less the "white race", and the whole concept of an "Aryan race" is based on a number of false ideas.

-23 Many now claim that racial definitions have no meaning at all, but Rosenberg, et al (ncbi.nlm.nih.gov/pmc/articles/ PMC1310579/), have demonstrated that there is some meaning to racial categorizations, but only as averages across a population, not as distinct categories: ncbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/pgen-0010070-g002, charts cited in ncbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/pgen-0010070-g002.
-A later chart with 7 categories can be found at: ncbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/pgen-0010070-g002.
-A later chart with 7 categories can be found at: mcbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/pgen-0010070-g002.
-A later chart with 7 categories can be found at: mcbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/pgen-0010070-g002.
-A later chart with 7 categories can be found at: mcbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/pgen-0010070-g002.
-A later chart with 7 categories can be found at: mcbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/pgen-0010070-g002.
-A later chart with 7 categories can be found at: mcbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/pgen-0010070-g002.
+21 Many now claim that racial definitions have no meaning at all, but Rosenberg, et al (ncbi.nlm.nih.gov/pmc/articles/ PMC1310579/), have demonstrated that there is some meaning to racial categorizations, but only as averages across a population, not as distinct categories of humanity.
+Their fascinating chart can be seen at: ncbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/ pgen-0010070-g002.
+A later chart with 7 categories can be found at: meta.anarchopedia.org/images/thumb/f/f9/ Rosenberg2007.png, cited in ncbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/ ncbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/ meta.anarchopedia.org/images/thumb/f/f9/ ncbi.nlm.nih.gov/pmc/articles/PMC1310579/figure/ <a href="meta.